bibleexchange/romans__textbook/textbook/en/0300_the-purpose-of-the-law.md

 4. The true purpose of the law (v.
 20–30)
 5. The establishing of the law (v.
 31)

-Paul sets the Law in its right perspective.
+Paul sets the law in its right perspective.
 Jesus did not and Paul does not eliminate the law as worthless, but does position it properly in the perspective provided by the revelation of the cross.
 In Judaism, the law is king, but according to the Gospel there is righteousness and justification without the deeds of the law.

 ### What Law?

 The word "law" generically means "a principle; a prescription".
-Though it was to the Jew who was given the Law of God through Moses, both Jews and Gentiles had the law of God in their conscience (whether or not they chose to receive it was their choice).
+Though it was to the Jew who was given the law of God through Moses, both Jews and Gentiles had the law of God in their conscience (whether or not they chose to receive it was their choice).

-Throughout Romans, Paul illustrates the weakness of the Law given to Moses and yet at the same time establishes its true value.
-The Law given to Moses is indeed the will of God, but it is not the entirety of his instruction.
+Throughout Romans, Paul illustrates the weakness of the law given to Moses and yet at the same time establishes its true value.
+The law given to Moses is indeed the will of God, but it is not the entirety of his instruction.

 Though we can find the same word "law" used in 52 verses in Romans, Paul is not always discussing the same set of principles or prescriptions.

-- Romans 2:12–13, 17, 18, 20, 23, 25, 26: The Jews had the Law of Moses and the Gentiles did not.
+- Romans 2:12–13, 17, 18, 20, 23, 25, 26: The Jews had the law of Moses and the Gentiles did not.
 The Jews boasted and rested in the law given through Moses and because of the keeping of the deeds of this Law.
 - Romans 2:14–15: The Gentiles did have a law in their heart or their conscience
 - Romans 3:27: Law of faith.
 - Romans 7:2: Law of her husband